Jin-Kyu Jung publishes on “Community through the eyes of children”

 April 28, 2014 - IAS faculty member Ted Hiebert contributed work on "Nightmare Inducations" to an exhibition at VIVO (Video-in Video-out) in Vancouver.
 The contribution is part of collaborative work Hiebert has been undertaking with Doug Jarvis and Jackson 2bears.
 It was featured at VIVO as part of "Thru The Trap Door", a curatorial project by Paul Wong.

-Karam Dana organizes the inaugural lecture of the American Muslim Research Initiative, speaks on Palestine and Arab public opinion
+Karam Dana organizes the inaugural lecture of the American Muslim Research Institute, speaks on Palestine and Arab public opinion

 Johanna Crane speaks on global health science, markets, and metrics